elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

   end
 ```

 which in turn will register the process with the given name.
+The `:name` option expects an atom for locally named processes (locally named means it is available to this machine - there are other options, which we won't discuss here).
+We often name a process after the module that implements it, which helps when debugging and introspecting the system.

-Let's give it a try inside `iex -S mix`:
+Let's give the updated supervisor a try inside `iex -S mix`:

 ```iex
 iex> KV.Supervisor.start_link([])